-BVES Table 9-3 BVES Action for SCE Lines De-Energized due to PSPS
+BVES ' Table 9-3 BVE Action fo or SCE Line s De-Energized due to PSPS

 Condition BVES Action SCE De-energizes Bear Valley Line for PSPS.
 Notify key internal staff and brief Field Operations on conditions for situational awareness.
 If Radford is energized, shift loads to Shay Line prior to de-energizing for PSPS.
 Generally, this should be done about 4 hours prior to the SCE de-energizing the line.
 If needed, start up BVPP to meet load demand.
 If needed, instruct interruptible customers (Bear Mountain Resorts) to reduce load as needed to meet load demand.
-Implement applicable portions of BVES EDRP for a partial loss of SCE supply lines SCE De-energizes Doble or Cushenberry and Bear Valley Lines for PSPS.
-Notify key internal staff and brief Field Operations on conditions for situational awareness.
+Implement applicable portions of BVES EDRP for a partial loss of SCE supply lines SCE De-energizes Doble or Cushenberry and Bear Notify key internal staff and brief Field Operations on conditions for situational awareness.
+Valley Lines for PSPS.
 Since the Doble and Cushenberry are capable of carrying the other's load, follow the procedure for "SCE De-energizes Bear Valley Line for PSPS" above.
 Prepare for potentially losing all SCE supply lines into BVES service area.
 Prepare for sustained BVPP operations and rolling blackouts.
 Evaluate distribution circuit loads.
 Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.
-SCE De-energizes Doble Notify key internal staff and brief Field Operations on condition for situational awareness. and Cushenberry Lines for PSPS.
+SCE De-energizes Doble and Cushenberry Lines Notify key internal staff and brief Field Operations on condition for situational awareness. for PSPS.
 If not already done, energize the Radford Line.
 Four hours prior to SCE de-energizing the lines, per the Field Operations Supervisor's direction, shift as much of the load to BVPP and Radford Line as follows: Open the Shay and Baldwin automatic reclosers.
 "Express" the Radford Line to Meadow Substation without overloading the Radford Line per Field Operations' switching order.
 Startup BVPP, place enginators online and increase load to within the combined capacity of the BVPP and Radford Line.
 Implement BVES Emergency Response Plan for sustained loss of SCE supplies from Lucerne including "rolling blackout" procedures.
 Prepare for sustained BVPP operations and rolling blackouts.
-Frequently monitor distribution circuit loads.
-SCE de-energizes Doble, Cushenberry, and Bear Valley Lines for PSPS.
+SCE de-energizes Doble, Cushenberry, and Bear Frequently monitor distribution circuit loads.
 Notify key internal staff and brief Field Operations on condition for situational awareness.
+Valley Lines for PSPS.
 If the Radford Line is energized, shift loads to the Shay Line.
 Four hours prior to SCE de-energizing the lines, per the Field Operations Supervisor's direction, perform the following: Start up all BVPP enginators.
 Reduce system load to within the capacity of BVPP by isolating distribution circuits as directed by the Field Operations Supervisor.
 Once system load is matched with BVPP capacity, open the Shay and Baldwin automatic reclosers.
 Implement BVES EDRP for sustained loss of all SCE supply lines including "rolling blackout" procedures.